joaopflausino/CommentScraper/README.md

 python X/XScrapy.py
 ```

-## Contributing

-Contributions are welcome!
-Please follow the [Contributor’s Guide](CONTRIBUTING.md) and ensure all new code includes proper documentation and testing.

 ## TODO LIST
 - [ ] Twitter scrap
 - [ ] Facebook scrap
+- [ ] multiple browser and
 - [ ] Unify sentiment analysis for all social media
 - [ ] Improve performance

+## Contributing

+Contributions are welcome!
+Please follow the [Contributor’s Guide](CONTRIBUTING.md) and ensure all new code includes proper documentation and testing.

 ## License